ProQuestionAsker/ProQuestionAsker.github.io/content/portfolio/Seattle_Dogs.md

     ## 5           American Bulldog      Male: 45-75 lbs      Female: 45-75 lbs
     ## 6               Aussiedoodle     Male: 35-65 lbs       Female: 25-55 lbs

-Cleaning Data
+Cleaning Data {#cleaning-data}
 -------------

 Looks like lots of character strings.
 Time to split out some of these columns.
 We'll use the R packages `tidyr` and `dplyr` for this.

 ``` r
 # Delete empty rows